vdavez/codingforlawyers/md/ch2.md

 So far so good.
 But, this is intended for the Internet.
 So, let's try something a little more exciting: a link to a website.

 [[MARGINALIA RE URL]] A link to a website requires only slightly more markup.
-To include a link to this book's website, you would need to put brackets around the link, and put the URL[^X] within parentheses.
+To include a link to this book's website, you would need to put brackets around the link, and put the URL[^2] within parentheses.
 So, `Tell your friends to visit [Coding for Lawyers](http://codingforlawyers.com)` would look like: Tell your friends to visit [Coding for Lawyers](https://codingforlawyers.com).

 ## An intro to HTML